project-codeflare/appwrapper/site/_pages/arch-controller.md

 #### Framework Controller

-A standard reconciliation loop that watches AppWrapper instances and is responsible for all AppWrapper-specific operations including creating, monitoring, and deleting the wrapped resources in response to the modifications of the AppWrapper instance’s specification and
+The Framework Controller is a standard reconciliation loop that watches AppWrapper instances and is responsible for all AppWrapper-specific operations including creating, monitoring, and deleting the wrapped resources in response to the modifications of the AppWrapper instance’s specification and